Barkingside: Amenities

 At the northern end of the High Street is Fullwell Cross roundabout, which gives its name to the adjacent leisure centre and distinctive circular Grade II listed library building (both designed by the architect Frederick Gibberd) as well as the Fullwell Cross locality.

 Ken Aston Square, located between the leisure centre and library, was officially opened on 27 September 2014.
 Ken Aston had been a local headteacher and the football referee thought to have introduced red and yellow cards.
 His name was chosen from a shortlist by residents.
 The square is bordered on one side by a long arched colonnade designed in the style of the library building and providing a covered, lit space.

 A small turfed space at the High Street end of Virginia Gardens known as the pocket park was also completed in 2014, partly funded by the GLA Pocket Parks Programme.
 Its informal landscaping references Frederick Gibberd's garden and consists of trees, mixed shrubs and a Christmas tree.
 Both square and park are outcomes of the Better Barkingside regeneration project.

 Barkingside has two public houses.
 The New Fairlop Oak pub is located on the Fullwell Cross roundabout, named after a giant tree under which an annual fair took place for over a century.
 At the other end of the High Street is the Chequers pub.
 For over 70 years Barkingside was the home to the famous Rossi Bros Italian Ice Cream Parlour.

 Sport and leisure

-Three non-league football clubs Redbridge FC, Newbury Forest F.C and London Seaward FC play at the Oakside Stadium, adjacent to Barkingside tube station.
+Three non-league football clubs Redbridge FC, Hashtag United FC and London Seaward FC play at the Oakside Stadium, adjacent to Barkingside tube station.
 Barkingside Recreational Ground in Mossford Green is one of the area's most popular open spaces.
 Popular footballer Trevor Brooking who played for West Ham United and England attended Ilford County High School.
 Successful British Racing driver Scott Malvern grew up in Barkingside and attended Fairlop Primary School and then Caterham High School.
 Caterham High School is a sports academy and attended by youth team players of West Ham United football club who have their training ground nearby.